 TEST 1: Checking Alternator Voltage Output With A Multimeter

-If the alternator has failed, you'll see a battery voltage of around 12 volts, decreasing the longer the engine runs.
+If the alternator has failed, your Chevy S10 or GMC Sonoma's battery voltage will be around 12.5 Volts DC.
+These 12 Volts will decrease the longer the engine stays running.

 Start the engine and let it idle.